aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/xml-maps/_index.md

             // Create a workbook
             const workbook = new Workbook();

-            // Import your XML Map data starting from cell A1 on Sheet1 workbook.importXml(xmlText, "Sheet1", 0, 0);
+            // Import your XML map data starting from cell A1 on Sheet1 workbook.importXml(xmlText, "Sheet1", 0, 0);

-            // Save workbook to XLSX and provide download link const outputData = workbook.save(SaveFormat.Xlsx);
+            // Save the workbook to XLSX and provide a download link const outputData = workbook.save(SaveFormat.Xlsx);
             const blob = new Blob([outputData]);
             const downloadLink = document.getElementById('downloadLink');